salihozkara/MetricHunter/doc/UserGuide.md

 The hunt button is special button in MetricHunter.
 It is combination of download and calculate metrics buttons.
 It allows you to download projects and calculate metrics of them in one click.
 After completing the operations, it deletes the repositories and frees up storage.

-### Save Search Results

-The save search results button in MetricHunter allows you to save the search results you get.
-(Like add a favourite.)
-The repositories are save to json file.
-You can load them later.
-If you have an existing json file, you can add new repositories to it.

-### Load Repositories

-The load repositories button in MetricHunter allows you to load repositories you saved.

 ### Inputs